18-649 Project 7

 Read the Acceptance

-Requirements.
+Testing section of the Testing Requirements.
 Running an

 acceptance test involves: